rorro/simple_mouse_tracker/README.md

 # Valid modifiers: control, shift, super (windows key), alt.
 # Read more about valid bindings at https://github.com/timeyyy/system_hotkey
 start_tracking=control-s

+# The keybinding for pausing/resuming the mouse tracking.
+pause_tracking=control-p

 # Where to save the tracked files.
 Leave blank to save in same folder as
 # the script.
 The path should be absolute.